motion/orbit/projects/blog/src/pages/update-one/index.md

 > We wanted [sci-fi interfaces](https://www.youtube.com/watch?v=PJqbivkm0Ms), instead we got 100 browser tabs.

-So what exactly is preventing us from exploring as easily like Iron Man?
+So what exactly is preventing us from exploring knowledge as easily as Iron Man?

 ![iron man](http://gradschoolguru.com/wp-content/uploads/2017/01/Iron-Man-Movie-Prologue-Hologram.jpg)